RJAIN-27/DaysOfCode/Days_of_Code_21-30.md

 # DaysOfCode

-## I felt like doing some Tree question to have a grasp.
+## I felt like doing some Tree questions to have a grasp.

 #### 31 - 700.
 Search in a Binary Search Tree - https://leetcode.com/problems/search-in-a-binary-search-tree/